corda/corda-docs-portal/content/en/platform/corda/5.2/developing-applications/cordapp-template/reset.md

     weight: 8000

 ---
-# Resetting the CorDapp Template
+# Resetting the Corda Runtime Gradle Plugin

 The CorDapp Template creates temporary files to store data required to generate and upload {{< tooltip >}}CPI{{< /tooltip >}} files and manage the Corda cluster.
 If these files are modified, deleted, or otherwise get out of sync with the actual state of the Corda cluster, the CorDapp Template Gradle tasks may not function correctly.